khulnasoft/AiKit/docs/overview/deep_dive/docstrings.rst

 .. _`docstrings thread`: https://discord.com/channels/799879767196958751/1189906836426596412

-All functions in the Ivy API at :mod:`ivy/functional/ivy/category_name.py` should have full and thorough docstrings.
+All functions in the Aikit API at :mod:`aikit/functional/aikit/category_name.py` should have full and thorough docstrings.
-In contrast, all backend implementations at :mod:`ivy/functional/backends/backend_name/category_name.py` should not have any docstrings, on account that these are effectively just different instantiations of the functions at :mod:`ivy/functional/ivy/category_name.py`.
+In contrast, all backend implementations at :mod:`aikit/functional/backends/backend_name/category_name.py` should not have any docstrings, on account that these are effectively just different instantiations of the functions at :mod:`aikit/functional/aikit/category_name.py`.

-In order to explain how docstrings should be written, we will use :func:`ivy.tan` as an example.
+In order to explain how docstrings should be written, we will use :func:`aikit.tan` as an example.

 Firstly, if the function exists in the `Array API Standard`_, then we start with the corresponding docstring as a template.
 These docstrings can be found under `spec/API_specification/array_api`_.